-Having described the basic model of superconductivity in Iron-Pnictides we now elaborate on our beam splitter arrangement.
-Our idea of entangled cooper pair splitter is similar to the seminal work of \cite{daniel} where for the first time an outline of cooper pair entangled beam splitter arrangement is introduced.
-In Fig. \ref{setup}, we presented a schematic diagram of entangled beam-splitter arrangement.
-It is expected that electrons in a superconducting pair in an iron-pnictide material will be tunneling through two spatially separated quantum dots where each quantum dot allows one electron (among the two participating electron in an superconducting pair).
-This is expected to happen once the quantum dots are kept in the coulomb blocked regime such that it is energetically unfavorable to accommodate two electron at the same quantum dot.
+The current $\mathcal{I}_1$ is expected to happen once the quantum dots are kept in the Coulomb blockade regime such that it is energetically unfavorable to accommodate two electrons at the same quantum dot.
 Finally once two spatially separated electrons enter into two separate quantum dots, they are collected by two fermi liquid leads (represented by L$_1$ and L$_2$ in Fig. \ref{setup}).
-However to realize such entangled electrons to be separated the chemical potentials of the superconducting materials ($\mu_s$), quantum dots($\epsilon_1$ and $\epsilon_2$) and also the leads($\mu_{1}$ and $\mu_{2}$) has to be kept in certain condition.
-While the chemical potentials at the two fermi liquid leads can be kept equal generally, the chemical potentials of the two quantum dots should be such that $\epsilon_1 + \epsilon_2=2 \mu_s$ corresponding a two particle Breit-Wigner resonance \cite{Sumetski}.
+However to realize such entangled electrons to be separated the chemical potentials of the superconducting materials ($\mu_s$), quantum dots($\epsilon_1$ and $\epsilon_2$) and also the leads($\mu_{1}$ and $\mu_{2}$) are to be kept in certain conditions.
+While the chemical potentials at the two fermi liquid leads can be kept equal generally, the chemical potentials of the two quantum dots should be such that $\epsilon_1 + \epsilon_2=2 \mu_s$ corresponding to two particle Breit-Wigner resonance \cite{Sumetski}.